 The User Info List field contains zero or more User Info fields.

+There are three variants for the User Info field, which are HE variant User Info field, EHT variant User Info field and Special User Info field.

-All User Info fields in the User Info List field of a Trigger frame have the same length unless the Trigger frame is an MU BAR Trigger frame (see 9.3.1.22.4 (MU-BAR Trigger frame format) and 9.3.1.22.1.3 (Special User Info field)).
+All User Info fields in the User Info List field of a Trigger frame have the same length unless the Trigger frame is an MU-BAR Trigger frame (see 9.3.1.22.4 (MU-BAR Trigger frame format) and 9.3.1.22.1.2.3 (Special User Info field)).

+A non-EHT HE AP does not transmit a Trigger frame with the EHT variant User Info field or the Special User Info field, whereas an EHT AP can transmit a Trigger frame with any variant of the User Info field.

+If a Trigger frame is generated by an EHT AP, the EHT AP does not set the AID12 subfield in an HE variant User Info field to 2007.
+If the EHT AP includes a Special User Info field in the Trigger frame, the EHT AP sets the AID12 subfield in the Special User Info field to 2007 and places the Special User Info field immediately after the Common Info field.

 A User Info field that is addressed to a non-AP STA is either an HE variant or an EHT variant.
 The User Info field is an HE variant addressed to a non-AP EHT STA if the B39 of the User Info field is set to 0 and the B54 of the Common Info field is set to 1 in the Trigger frame; otherwise, it is an EHT variant.
 The B39 is reserved and set to 0 for an HE variant User Info field, and is the PS160 subfield for an EHT variant User Info field.
 Table 9-29g1 (Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format) defines valid combinations of the B54 and B55 in the Common Info field, the B39 in the User Info field, the presence of the Special User Info, the variant of a User Info field, and the corresponding TB PPDU type.